popova-mariia/tp/docs/DeveloperGuide.md

 **Sample Input (future):**
 `-med Paracetamol (500mg, twice a day) -med Omeprazole (20mg, once daily)`

-### 3. Improve input validation for name-based search
+### 3. Improve input validation and matching for name-based search
 **Current Limitation:**
-The `find -n` command accepts any non-empty input and defaults to “no patients found.”
+The `find -n` command accepts any non-empty input and defaults to “no patients found.” and has a strict matching format.

 **Planned Enhancement:**
-Detect clearly invalid inputs (e.g. empty, all-symbol, extremely short) and display a more meaningful error message.
+* Detect clearly invalid inputs (e.g. empty, all-symbol, extremely short) and display a more meaningful error message.
+* Allow less strict matching such as correct/partial name match in wrong order and partial matches in correct order.

+**Sample Output:**
-**Sample Output:** `Search term is invalid.
+* `Search term is invalid.
 Please enter a proper name.`
+* `find -n Doe John`, `find -n Do Jo`, `find -n Jo Do` and `find -n John Doe` all returning patient John Doe.

 ### 4. Allow appointment date to be cleared using the edit command
 **Current Limitation:**